Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Locating good trout fishing starts with research.
 Many anglers overlook productive trout waters simply because they don’t know where to look.

-Start with your local fish and wildlife agency website.
-Most states and provinces publish trout stocking schedules, fishing regulations, public access maps, and management information for lakes, rivers, and streams.
+Start with your state or provincial fish and wildlife agency.
+Their websites are goldmines, with stocking schedules, regulations, public access maps, and management notes for lakes, rivers, and streams, almost always free.

-You can also use Google Maps to search for cold-water creeks, mountain streams, tributaries, and stocked ponds.
-Look for moving water from higher elevations, shaded streams, spring-fed sections, and lakes with deep, cold water.
+Google Maps earns its keep here as well.
+Zoom in on cold-water creeks, mountain streams, tributaries, and stocked ponds.
+You are hunting for moving water that spills off higher elevations, shaded stretches, spring-fed sections, and lakes deep enough to stay cold through summer.

-🎣 Pro Tip: Search your area plus “trout stocking schedule” or “trout fishing report” to quickly find recent local information.
+Pro tip: Search your town or region plus “trout stocking schedule” or “trout fishing report.”
+Recently, local intel tends to pop up fast.

 Best Trout Fishing Gear for Beginners